-Students should avoid representing themselves in any way as agents of the University or using the University's name in a manner that would imply an endorsement of their personal views or activities.
-University branding and/or the Campbell University name cannot be used for external or personal blogs or websites (i.e., any site which is outside of the campbell.edu domain) as this is a violation of University licensing, copyright, and trademark policies.
+Students are prohibited from representing themselves in any way as agents of the University or using the University's name in a manner that would imply an endorsement of their personal views or activities.
+University branding and the Campbell University name cannot be used for external or personal blogs or websites (i.e., any site which is outside of the campbell.edu domain) as this is a violation of University licensing, copyright, and trademark policies.
+A comprehensive description of these policies is available on the University Communications & Marketing website.